-After experimenting, we have distilled the essence of this delightful traditional Greek dish to a few easy to follow steps for you to make the very best pastitsio on your first try!
-This easy to follow Greek pastitsio recipe can be summarised in three key stages: preparing the meat filling, preparing the creamy béchamel sauce and cooking the pasta mixture.
-Each stage will require dirtying some pots and pans, but I think you will agree that the end result is well worth it!
+Although it can be a challenging dish to prepare we summed up all the steps in three core steps so that you can easily make the very best pastitsio on your first try!
+This easy to follow Greek pastitsio recipe can be summarised in three stages: cooking the pasta mixture, preparing the meat filling and preparing the béchamel.
+Truth is that the whole process will require dirtying some pans, but the end result is well worth it.

 Greek Pastitsio recipe – Prepare the meat sauce

-Greek pastitsio (pastichio/pasticcio/Pastizio) owes its full and rich flavour to the two aromatic spices used in this traditional pastitsio recipe, cinnamon and clove, which give a really characteristic flavour and smell.
-Once put in the oven, the intense aromas of the sweet spices permeates the house and brings back childhood memories.
+Greek pastitsio (pastichio/pasticcio/Pastizio) owes its distinctive and rich flavour to the two aromatic spices used in the meat sauce of the traditional pastitsio recipe, which are cinnamon and clove.
+Once put in the oven, the intense aromas of those spices bring back childhood memories.
 To prepare the meat sauce for this pastitsio recipe, the ground beef is sautéed in olive oil, flavoured with onions and garlic and then simmered in red wine and tomato sauce.
-Let it simmer for a while to allow the flavours to mingle.
+Let your sauce simmer for a while to allow the flavours to mingle.

 Greek Pastitsio recipe – Prepare the Béchamel sauce